Josefinekihlstrom/LauraDay/TESTING.md

         - Logout - Click on it to see that it links to the 'Log Out' page.
 - Click on the Shopping bag icon to see that it links to the 'Bag' page.

 #### Footer
+- Make sure the footer is displaying the following content in the dark green area:
+    - Payments section with Visa and Mastercard icons.
+    - Links section.
+        - Click on the Shop link to see that it links to the 'All Products' page.
+        - Click on the Blog link to see that it links to the 'Blog' page displaying all blog posts.
+    - Social section.
+        - Click on the instagram icon to see that it links to the Instagram page in a new tab.
+        - Click on the facebook icon to see that it links to the Facebook page in a new tab.
+        - Click on the LinkedIn icon to see that it links to the LinkedIn page in a new tab.
+    - Contact section with email and phone number.
+- Make sure footer is displaying the following content in the light green area:
+    - Laura Day logo.
+    - Copyright text.

 ### Home page